 I’m going to do something foolish: I’m going to talk about the left hemisphere of the brain.
 Why is this risky?
-Well, if you go out into the world, you’ll find people who describe themselves as left-brain dominant or right brain thinkers.
+Well, if you go out into the world, you’ll find people who describe themselves as left brain dominant or right brain thinkers.

 It is a myth.
-And it isn’t.

 People aren’t dominant in one half over the other.
 If you’re creative, then you use both sides of the brain.
 If you’re analytical, it’s the same story.
 Any category of mental tasks, like language processing or perception, uses both hemispheres.
 They work together.

 But a car’s engine and wheels work together to get you somewhere.
 You wouldn’t call them the same thing, though.

 It’s a mistake to say that only the right hemisphere is creative.
 It’s also a mistake to say that the two hemispheres are identical.
 When you think, you use your entire brain…

 Though you use each half in different ways.